rainEBB13/naruto-video-games-analysis/README.md

 ## License

 This project is for educational purposes.
 Respect the Naruto Fandom Wiki's terms of service and robots.txt when using this scraper.

+PS Will add other platforms, such as online games and beyond!